5 years at Microsoft, my lucky story!

 I decided it was time to try to join Microsoft.
 I had already finished college and would only have to do my degree.
 It was ready.

-I was interviewed with one of the people I came to respect the most in the coming years, the best mentor I had at Microsoft Brazil, an excellent guy to work with, @Fernando Filiputti, who directed and helped me many times, taught and was someone I could count on for help.
+I was interviewed by one of the people I came to respect the most in the coming years, the best mentor I had at Microsoft Brazil, an excellent guy to work with, @Fernando Filiputti, who directed and helped me many times, taught, and was someone I could count on for help.
 I don’t even need to say how lucky I am that you came into my life.
 Thank you.

 Finally, after some time, I received the news that I had passed and received the offer to move to São Paulo.

 My most recent move was the plan to change countries.
 In summary, to understand the difficulty of the process, even though I was already working at the company, I applied for more than 30 different vacancies in more than 12 countries.
 Since I was a child, my goal has always been the USA, but my focus here was on my career to keep moving, experience daily international work, and evolve.
-Hence, the country was not important but the vacancy.
+Hence, the country was not important but the position.
 After a while, @Rodrigo Gallazzi was my luck that allowed me to be here.
 Before leaving my current team, I worked with him, and I always admired him for his technical skills.
 You know I can’t thank you for what you did for me, despite your giant humility, thinking you didn’t do anything.
 Thank you.
 You will always have my respect.
-He told me about my vacancy, directed me, gave me essential tips.
-I applied for the vacancy, did the technical interviews with whom I considered a reference in the company, with 20 years working for Microsoft, with the vacancy manager, and passed.
+He told me about my position, directed me, and gave me essential tips.
+I applied for the position, did the technical interviews with whom I considered a reference in the company, with 20 years working for Microsoft, with the position manager, and passed.
 I received my offer with great joy.
-After a lot of work, processes, goodbyes, we got it.
+After a lot of work, processes, and goodbyes, we got it.

 Today, I am living an even bigger dream, the dream of dreams.
 I am living in the USA, working as a Support Escalation Engineer for DevOps (Azure DevOps Server and Services), serving customers worldwide.
-I made my 5 years of Microsoft, and that is just the beginning.
+I made my 5 years at Microsoft, and that is just the beginning.
 Here is my home, my place, and my dream.
 My next career step is already planned, but I still want to achieve some other goals.
 My ways have changed a few times during my plan, but none have been bad.
-Several times I took a step back to take two, three, four forward.
+Several times I took a step back to take two, three, four steps forward.
 And so I keep going until I find out what my life goal is.
-But one thing is certain, and you will still hear a lot about my name, very much!
+But one thing is certain, you will still hear a lot about my name, very much!

-Friends who were not explicitly thankful can bet that I remember everyone who went through my journey and helped me.
+Friends who were not explicitly thanked can bet that I remember everyone who went through my journey and helped me.
 I would spend a whole day putting the names one by one here, but just as I told almost nothing of the complete story, I did not mention everyone important to my career and my life.
 Thanks to everyone who somehow contributed or went through my journey.

-I hope my story can motivate someone, as all my fortunes motivated me.
-Count on me if you need someone to help in any way.
-Thank you if you got here!
-I published this story to get to know myself, and I will probably publish things related to my career and subjects that can help other people.
+Thank you for reading my story!
+I published this to share my journey, and I will probably publish things related to my career and topics that can help others.
 If you want to know more, feel free to get in touch!

 See you soon!